stayradiated/zwolf-turbine/README.md

 When publishing changes, you should not use `npm publish` manually.

-Instead use `lerna publish`.
-This is also available as:
+Instead use:

 ```
-npm run publish
+npm run deploy
 ```